An evening of jazz in the Wesley Fellowship Hall.

 Volunteers Peter Mucha, Joan Gordon, Paula Pree, Thomas Laryea, and Mallika Gamage.

-On the fourth Saturday of each month, a dedicated team of volunteers and staff from the NUMC church prepares food and sets up the room.
-They then welcome audience and musicians alike with the warmth the Wesley Campus is known for.
+On the fourth Saturday of each month, a dedicated team of volunteers and staff from the church prepares food and sets up the room.
+They then welcome audience and musicians alike with the warmth that the Wesley community is known for.

-Jazz at Wesley is dedicated to supporting local jazz musicians AND building community.
+Jazz@Wesley is dedicated to supporting local jazz musicians AND building community.
 Most of the money raised through ticket sales goes to our talented musicians and sound engineers.
-In addition, ticket prices are kept low so that the event is affordable for most anyone.
-For over 10-years, Jazz at Wesley has been bringing the best of DC jazz to upper NW and inviting everyone in.
+For almost 15 years, Jazz@Wesley has been bringing the best of DC jazz to upper NW and inviting everyone in.

 History of Jazz at Wesley

-The concept of Jazz at Wesley emerged during a meeting of the Wesley gospel choir in March 2010.
+The concept of Jazz@Wesley emerged during a meeting of the Wesley gospel choir in March 2010.
 Choir members in attendance were Clint Hyson, Mike Wheaton, Vince Stroman, Georgia Hughes, Sherry Antoine, Tiya Adé, Pam Rogers, and Paula Pree.

 The musicians wanted to create an event that would promote the church and showcase its rich musical traditions.
-From this, the idea for Jazz at Wesley was born.
-Its goals were to highlight the Wesley music program, support local jazz musicians, and connect with the neighborhood.
+From this, the idea for Jazz@Wesley was born.
+Their goals were to highlight the Wesley music program, support local jazz musicians, and connect with the neighborhood.

 Fellowship hall during Jazz at Wesley